 Who we think we are determines every action we take: whether we follow the well-worn path or the road less travelled.
 And in this time of change, this small but powerful idea becomes even more important, for four main reasons.

 The first is that this time of change will inevitably bring us challenges that make it harder for us to do the things we are used to doing and to have the things we are used to having.
 Some of these things will be easy to let go.
-And the reason why we find the other challenges more difficult is because they are the ones that have the greatest impact on our ability to maintain our sense of who we are: our identity.
-If we understand that this is what is happening, then that will make it easier for us to avoid impulsive responses and, instead, to deliberately choose our best way forward.
+And the reason why we find the others difficult to let go of is because they are the ones we most closely associate with our identity, our sense of who we are.
+Once we understand that this is what is happening then that will make us calmer, so that we can avoid impulsive responses and deliberately choose our best way forward: the way that aligns best with who we truly are and what matters most to us.

-The third reason is that if we approach these apparently difficult decisions not as ‘problems’ to overcome but as opportunities to understand better who we really are and what actually matters most to us, then we can use these situations to gain clarity about who we most want to become — even if the situation seems difficult.
+The third reason is that if we approach these apparently difficult decisions not as ‘problems’ to be overcome but as opportunities to help us gain a better understanding of who we really are and what we really care about, then we can shift our inner mindset from making a reactive choice to fit with an external environment, to making a deliberate choice about who we most want to become, even in a difficult situation.

 And the fourth reason is that the clearer we are about who we most want to be (and not to be) then the quicker and easier we will find it to make these difficult decisions — even when information is in short supply and the outcome is difficult to predict — and the more inspired we will then feel to get up each morning to do what we have chosen to do.

-In a changing, uncertain world, this is the most control we can ever have.
-And this is the fourth step to becoming antifragile.
+In an uncertain changing world, this is the most control we can ever have.
+It is the fourth step to becoming antifragile.

 How easy do you find it to take decisions based on little or no information or without knowing how things are going to turn out?
 Would it be useful to become better at this?